OZEV eligible Solar compatible

 Design, Versions, and Day-to-Day Usability

-Cord Zero’s design is compact and practical.
-It features a minimalist design that integrates seamlessly with smart energy systems, making it ideal for modern homes.
+Cord Zero’s design is compact and practical, with a minimalist look.
 If you want something that sits quietly on the wall without shouting for attention, this fits.

 The main decision is tethered or untethered.
 That choice really shapes your first few charging sessions and how much fuss you want day-to-day.